Michael Vartan: Career

 After starring roles in European films, including an acclaimed performance in the Taviani Brothers' Fiorile, and several smaller film roles, Vartan had noticeable supporting roles in major Hollywood movies, including Never Been Kissed (1999), One Hour Photo (2002) and Monster-in-Law (2005).
 In 2007, he appeared in the Australian horror film Rogue, and starred in the film Jolene in 2008.

 Vartan's most notable role to date has been as Michael Vaughn in the American television series Alias (2001–2006).
 He played the role of Lancelot in TNT's production of Marion Zimmer Bradley's The Mists of Avalon (2001).
 Vartan has also had guest appearances on Friends (as Dr. Tim Burke, Tom Selleck's character's son) and Ally McBeal (as Jonathan Basset).
 He also appeared on the show Kitchen Confidential, which starred his former Alias co-star Bradley Cooper, as a French chef who was Cooper's rival.
 In September 2007, Vartan played James Walker, a main role in the ABC drama Big Shots.
 However, the show was canceled after one season.

 Vartan co-starred opposite Jada Pinkett Smith in TNT's series Hawthorne.
 Vartan replaced Jeffrey Nordling, who played the role in the pilot.
 TNT canceled the series after its third season.

 He starred as Terence Anderson on the E! drama The Arrangement.

 Vartan co-hosts a weekly live sports program called Advanced Shouting with friends Dan Petriw and Noel Fogelman.
 The first episode was uploaded to YouTube in June 2020.
 The broadcast is also available via Facebook.
+Since his last film and television roles in 2017 and 2018 respectively, Vartan has largely stepped away from acting and lives a quiet, private life in Los Angeles.